albertodonato/query-exporter/README.rst

   for ``enum`` metrics, a list of string values for possible states.

   Queries for updating the enum must return valid states.

+``expiration``:
+  the amount of time after which a series for the metric is cleared if no new value is collected.

+  Last report times are tracked independently for each set of label values for the metric.

+  This can be useful for metric series that only last for a certain amount of time, to avoid an ever-increasing collection of series.

+  The value is interpreted as seconds if no suffix is specified; valid suffixes are ``s``, ``m``, ``h``, ``d``.
+Only integer values are accepted.

 ``queries`` section
 ~~~~~~~~~~~~~~~~~~~